redexp/simple-store/README.md

 ## `.options`

-Holds options passed to constructor.
+Holds options passed to the constructor.

 ## `.events`